 Quarterly coastal water quality monitoring within the NMMA boundary is currently limited to a single group of monitoring intervals at well 11N/36W-12C1, 2, 3, but the TG is also aware of published data for coastal water quality conditions in the NCMA.
 Limited historical water quality data are also available for other coastal monitoring wells to either side of the NMMA.
-Most chloride concentrations in the coastal wells are less than 100 mg/L, and do not show evidence of significant change over time (Figure 6-7; Figure 6-8).
+Most chloride concentrations in the coastal wells are less than 100 mg/L, and do not show evidence of significant change over time (Figure 6-7).
+Coastal water quality monitoring at 11N/36W-12C1, 2 & 3 in 2013 also shows consistent results with respect to other common water quality characteristics such as TDS and electrical conductivity